Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

                 )
             }
         },
-        /* !!! lines removed for readability !!! */
+        /* Note: The code that follows was removed for readability. */
     ````

 1. Next, add functions to **src/utils/excelTableUtil.ts** for **createTable** and **ensureTable**.
-These functions will be used to get a handle to the Excel table (and create it if it doesn't exist).
+These functions will be used to get a handle to the Excel table, or create one if a handle doesn't exist.

     ````typescript
-    // Create the StocksTable and defines the header row createTable = async () => {
+    // Create the Stock table and define the header row createTable = async () => {
         return new Promise(async (resolve, reject) => {
             await Excel.run(async (context) => {